 - Understand how to drive traffic from social media and SEO

-- Can create content to a lot of other related niches such as making money while traveling and travel hacking
+- Can create content linked to other related niches, such as making money while traveling and travel hacking

-- Good potential for making money through credit card sign up bonuses
+- Good potential for making money through credit card referrals

 - It’s a lot of fun

-- Many travel bloggers content strategy revolves around them traveling.
-Thus, you have to be willing to travel a lot in the short and long-term.
+- Many travel bloggers’ content strategy revolves around them traveling.
+Thus, you have to be willing and able to travel a lot, in both the short and long-term

-- Not a big opportunity for higher-priced information products as most people’s budgets go towards travel expenses
+- Not much opportunity for high-priced information products, as most people’s budgets go towards travel expenses

 - Has higher upfront cost if you were not planning on traveling